DSprtn/GTFO_VR_Plugin/README.md

 	7. Tweak or setup your controls under SteamVR -> Settings -> Controllers -> Manage Controller Bindings -> GTFO VR

-	8. Tweak all in-game options under Settings -> VR Settings
+	8. Tweak all VR config options under Settings -> VR Settings

 	To enable tracking or change the angle at which the weapons are being held you must set an action pose